TeseoLou/codoku/README.md

 This project has been built to meet the following core assessment requirements:

-✔️ Develop a dynamic front-end web application using custom HTML, CSS, and JavaScript.
+✔️ Develop a dynamic front-end web application using custom `HTML`, `CSS`, and `JavaScript`.
 ✔️ Implement interactivity that allows users to initiate actions (e.g., entering numbers, selecting difficulty) and receive clear, immediate feedback.
 ✔️ Follow UX design principles and accessibility guidelines, ensuring intuitive navigation and a clear, structured layout.
 ✔️ Create a fully responsive interface compatible across mobile, tablet, and desktop devices.
-✔️ Apply version control through Git and GitHub, documenting progress via consistent and meaningful commits.
+✔️ Apply version control through `Git` and `GitHub`, documenting progress via consistent and meaningful commits.
 ✔️ Provide comprehensive documentation in a `README.md` file, covering project rationale, UX strategy, features, testing processes, and deployment steps.
 ✔️ Deploy the final site using a cloud-based platform (GitHub Pages), ensuring clean code, working links, and no errors.
 ✔️ Clearly attribute any external resources or third-party code in both the codebase and `README.md`.